-In total eight applications have been received, six of them have been selected as potential new use-case to be mentored within our project.
+In total eight applications have been received, six of them have been selected as potential new use cases to be mentored within our project.
 The six selected applicants were invited to present more detail on their services during a dedicated virtual hackathon organised in June 2021.
 This was the occasion for the service providers to specify exactly their needs and define joint support activities with the experts of the project.
-Finally, five service providers accepted to be part of the project as “new use-case”.
+Finally, five service providers accepted to be part of the project as “new use cases”.

 An overview of the five “new” use cases and the relevant support by EOSC-Pillar is provided below.

 The EMM Survey Registry, jointly developed by the COST Action 16111 ETHMIGSURVEYDATA, the H2020 project SSHOC (Social Sciences and Humanities Open Cloud) and the French ANR project FAIRETHMIGQUANT, is a free online service for discovering and learning about existing quantitative surveys undertaken with EMM (sub)populations in Europe and beyond.
 It offers detailed and structured metadata for each of the surveys it documents.

 The EMM Survey Registry has two interfaces: the front-end and back-end.
 The front-end is where all the metadata is made available for discovery, access, and re-use.
 The back-end is where the metadata itself is managed and is where new metadata can be directly contributed to the EMM Survey Registry.
 The registry is intended for anyone interested in learning about and/or using quantitative survey data on EMMs’ integration and/or inclusion, such as (non)academic researchers and policymakers.
 It’s also of interest for data producers of quantitative surveys with EMM respondents.

 proposed by ISDC Data Centre for Astrophysics (University of Geneva, Switzerland) and “Laboratoire AstroParticule et Cosmologie (APC)” (Paris, France)